TheGodRX/rtl-sdr-send-message-receive-message/README.md

 📨 Sending and Receiving Text Messages
 1. Transmit Text

-To send a text message on 3 MHz, run:
+To send a text message on custom frequecy / MHz edit the lo_tx.c & lo_rx.c to have your desired frequency and recompile using the gcc commands listed then, run:

+./lo_tx <REPLACE_WITH DESIRED FREQUENCY>"Hello, world!"
-./lo_tx 3000000 "Hello, world!"
+EXAMPLE:  ./lo_tx 3000000 "Hello, world!"

+..SET FREQUENCY MUST BE THE SAME AS IN .c FILES BEFORE COMPILATION!

     Note: To suppress harmless [R82XX] PLL not locked! messages: